The Three Forks of the Missouri - Historical Marker

 This region was alive with beaver, otter and game before the white man came.
 It was disputed hunting territory with the Indian tribes.
 Sacajawea, the Shoshone who guided portions of the Lewis and Clark Expedition, was captured near here when a child, during a battle between her people and the Minnetarees.
 Her memories of this country were invaluable to the explorers.
 The Expedition, westward bound, encamped near here for a few days in the latter part of July, 1805.
 The following year Captain Clark and party came back, July 13, 1806, on their way to explore the Yellowstone River.

 In 1808, John Colter, discoverer of Yellowstone Park, and former member of the Lewis and Clark Expedition, was trapping on a stream in this vicinity when captured by a band of Blackfeet.
 His only companion was killed.
 Colter was stripped, given a head start, and ordered to run across the flat which was covered with prickly pear.
 The Indians were hot on his heels but Colter undoubtedly made an all-time record that day for sprints as well as distance events.
 He outran the Indians over a six-mile course and gained the cover of the timber along the Jefferson River.
-Once in the stream he dove and came up under a jam of driftwood.
-This hideout saved him from a lot of disappointed and mystified Indians.
-When night came he headed east, weaponless and outnuding the nudists.
-He traveled in this condition for seven days to Fort Lisa, his headquarters, at the mouth of the Big Horn River.
+Once

 The Three Forks of the Missouri - Historical Marker